elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weirdness.md

-# What You See is Not What You Get: An Extensive Guide to Weird Behaviors and Security Pitfalls in S3 Bucket Policies
+# What You See is Not What You Get: Weird Behaviors in S3 Bucket Policies

 Have you ever seen an S3 bucket policy change itself with no human intervention?